 The top 5 most lucrative non-gaming apps of 2018 all contained in-app subscriptions.
 Since 2016, the 120% growth in spend in non-gaming apps has been fueled by these subscriptions.

-More and more companies are using subscription models to successfully monetize their content, and there’s no reason not to consider a paywall model.
+More and more companies are using subscription models and relying more on reader revenue to monetize their content, so there’s no reason not to consider a paywall model.

 Condé Nast are reportedly planning to put all of their publications behind paywalls before the end of 2019.